Piroxicam: Mechanism of action

 Piroxicam is an NSAID and, as such, is a non-selective COX inhibitor possessing both analgesic and antipyretic properties.

 Chemical properties

 Piroxicam exists as alkenol tautomer in organic solvents and as zwitterionic form in water.
+Piroxicam features a sultam, a cyclic sulfonamide.

 History

 The project that produced piroxicam began in 1962 at Pfizer; the first clinical trial results were reported in 1977, and the product launched in 1980 under the brand name "Feldene".
 Major patents expired in 1992 and the drug is marketed worldwide under many brandnames.